Fish-app/mobile-app/README.md

 # Fishapp Mobile App
 This application was developed as part of a bachelor thesis at NTNU Ålesund.
+The server used with this application can be found [here](http://github.com/Fish-app/server)

 # Versions
 The software has been built and tested with the following SDK versions: